WilsNTHU/Vending-machine/README.md

 # Vending-machine
 A course work of Lab5 in NTHU Hardware Design and Lab.

-Lab5 is a group project, the other one is Music_fpga.v, but it is implemented by my teammate so I didn't include it in this repository.
+This Verilog code similate the behaviour of a vending machine on Xilinx FPGA BASYS3 board.

-In this group project I implement the design of a vending machine using Verilog that runs on FPGA BASYS3.
+The .xdc file is the constraint file which can be used in Vivado when creating new project, it defines the relevent infomration to the I/O ports.

 The Ip directory is borrowed from Sample code provided on course.